API Reference

 Run URL (read/list by default): https://api.laserreach.com/api/abm/agent-runs

 Start from the capabilities endpoint.
-It returns the route groups available to the token, including memory, guidance, policies, workspace, schedules, recommendations, browser, content, ads, and intel.
+It returns the route groups available to the token, including memory, guidance, policies, workspace, schedules, recommendations, CRM sync, browser, content, ads, and intel.

 Most local agents should not start or control Laserreach-hosted runs.
 Run creation, steering, cancellation, retry, and pruning require the explicit `agent-runs:control` scope because those calls can consume Laserreach execution resources.

 An external agent can use its own model provider for planning and decisions, then call specific Laserreach APIs.
-Laserreach executes API actions and still enforces token scopes, org binding, outbound controls, approval gates, and governance settings.
+Governed tokens follow human approval gates.
+Self-governed tokens skip those gates while Laserreach continues enforcing token scopes, org binding, account caps, sender checks, business hours, deduplication, kill switches, and audit logging.

 For a non-technical walkthrough, use the External AI Agent Setup guide.